anseltaft/husk/readme.md

-# husk
+# Husk
-A rapid development, responsive HTML email framework
+A rapid development, modular, and responsive HTML email framework